nextcloud/docker/README.md

 Now you can access Nextcloud at http://localhost:8080/ from your host system.

 WARNING: This example is only suitable for limited testing purposes.
-Please read on to understand how the the image handles storing your data and other aspects you need to establish a full production Nextcloud stack.
+Please read on to understand how the image handles storing your data and other aspects you need to consider to establish a full Nextcloud stack.

 ## Using the fpm image